shelbyedmonds/artsy/README.md

 Also, since this is your first project with Swing, you will probably need to consult the Oracle tutorials and definitely the JavaDoc for assistance.

+This project is also designed to help you better understand how object communicate with each other.
+Since GUI containers can be nested, you need to make sure that your components and listeners have communication access to objects the need in order to function correctly.

 ## Project Tasks

 Before you submit your project, you need to perform the following tasks: